HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to list all of the Positional Parameters of a Cmdlet
+## How to List All of the Positional Parameters of a Cmdlet

 In this example we use the